 This course provides the student with the employment experience that is typical for the Digital Graphic Design industry.
 It is designed to present the understanding of what working in a design office would entail.
 Collaborative projects (when available) with local firms, government, utilities, or other employers ensure a significant work experience.
 This class will also give the student the opportunity to develop a portfolio for job interviews, or application to other institutions of learning.
 The student will be required to meet with the instructor on a weekly basis to discuss the status of the portfolio and to go over new assignments for supplementing the portfolio.
 The student will be using various software in the development of the portfolio.
-(0 lec, 6 lab) Prerequisite: ART 112, DGD113, DGD120 and DGD131
+(0 lec, 8 lab) Must be completed during the student's last semester.
+Prerequisite: ART 112, DGD113, DGD120 and DGD131